m0rphtail/research/src/content/rise-of-decentralized-social-networks.md

 ![](img/rise-of-decentralized-social-networks/dao.jpg)

 DAOs are made up of a group of people who interact with one another using an open-source protocol that is self-enforcing.
 The native network tokens are awarded for keeping the network safe and completing other network tasks.
-Blockchains and smart contracts reduce reduce administrative transaction costs while increasing transparency and aligning the interests of all stakeholders by the consensus rules tied to the native token.
+Blockchains and smart contracts reduce administrative transaction costs.
+DAO framework increases transparency and aligns the interests of all stakeholders by the consensus rules tied to the native token.
 Individual behavior is incentivized with a token if it helps the group achieve a common goal.

-A DAO’s members are not bound together by a legal entity, nor have they signed any formal legal contracts.
+A DAO's members are not bound together by a legal entity, nor have they signed any formal legal contracts.
 Instead, they are network token-linked incentives and completely transparent rules encoded into the software, which is enforced by machine consensus.
 Bilateral agreements do not exist.
 The protocol or smart contract is the only governing law that governs the behaviour of all network participants.

 ### **Conclusion**